Home > For Authors > Submission Guidelines

 Manuscript Format

-• Submit your manuscript electronically as a Microsoft Word file (extension ".doc").
+Submit your manuscript electronically as a Microsoft Word file (extension ".docx").

-• Submit all figures as separate graphics files (.eps or .tiff preferred); do not place in Word documents.
+Submit all figures as separate graphics files (.eps or .tiff preferred); do not place in Word documents or PowerPoint.
 (See below for graphics file format guidelines.)

-• On the line following "[Insert Figure . . .]," provide the title of the figure (set the figure number in bold, but not the caption (e.g., Figure 1.1 Coronary Venography) and the credit line, using the exact wording dictated by the copyright holder.
-It should be preceded by Source: (set off in italics).
-For example, Source: Used with permission from Caitlin Crouchet, Cardiotext Publishing.
+On the line following "[Insert Figure . . .]," provide the title of the figure (set the figure number in bold, but not the caption (e.g., Figure 1.1 Coronary Venography) and the credit line, if the image is not your own, using the exact wording for the permission as dictated by the copyright holder.

-• If your image features more than one panel, please describe this in the caption.
-Be sure to label the figure or provide clear instructions for how we can label each panel in the image.
+If your image features multiple panels, please describe this in the caption.
+Be sure to label each panel in the image.
 For example.
 Figure 1.2 Patterns of LSG nerve activity.
-Panel A: Low amplitude burst discharge activity (green arrow).
-Panel B: High amplitude spike burst activity (red arrow).
+Panel A: Low amplitude burst discharge activity.
+Panel B: High amplitude spike burst activity.

 1. Body